DigitalPublishingToolkit/platform-2-platform/readme.md

 This call will return an array list of articles, containing all the matches found by the suggestion algorithm.

+## Javascript embedded plugin

+As of `<2020-03-14>`, we mocked up the javascript plugin to embed in each publisher’s website.

+This script allows to send the current article on view to the article recommendation algorithm, and send back a list of x articles to display on the article webpage.
+The list of suggested articles are dinamically inserted into the webpage at the bottom of each article’s text.

+So far, we have a working sketched out prototype, and aim to turn that into a packaged script that each of the publishers can simply embed to their website by adding a link to the script.

+Due to the nature of each publisher having different article DOM structures, the script takes this into account for a few operations.
+Ideally, this could be avoided by generalizing the plugin code and ask each publishers’ website to add a few extra lines of code around the plugin, so to provide the correct arguments to the main plugin function.

+The prototype version of this code can be found here <https://github.com/afincato/mhp-fem>.

 ## Known bugs and limitations

 ### Bugs